abe33/widjet/README.md

 // Imports the widjet module
 import widgets from 'widjet'

-// Defines a simple widget that adds a class to the element it recieves widgets.define('my-widget-name', (element) => {
+// Defines a simple widget that adds a class to the element it receives widgets.define('my-widget-name', options => element => {
   element.classList.add('my-widget')
 })